 The first release of the eleven-cent value was on September 8, 1938.
 Only 618,689,700 were delivered through 1957.

-The eleven-cent Prexie had virtually no single-rate solo use during the period it was issued.
+The eleven-cent Prexie had very few single-rate solo use during the period it was issued.
 Second class, transient rates could result in a eleven-cent charge.
-Fourth class use for single piece bound printed matter of one pound or less to Zones 1 and 2 from 1951 to 1954 and to Zone 8 from 1944 to 1949 are possibilities, but rarely if ever seen.
+Two fourth class single pound parcel post uses are possible.
+Fourth class uses for single piece bound printed matter of one pound or less to Zones 1 and 2 from 1951 to 1954 and to Zone 8 from 1944 to 1949 are possibilities as well.

 Other solo uses are combinations of rates.
 The ones most often seen are the international surface letter rate for two to three ounces to a UPU country and the combined air-surface-air rate to Europe.
 Another possibilitiy is the rate for surface transport to Europe and then air to Egypt, the Sudan, or Palestine prior to late 1940.

-The special delivery domestic postcard rate was eleven cents prior to late 1944.
+Third class uses for books, catalogs and material for planting could produce the rate from June 1, 1952 until August 1, 1958.
 Fourth class parcel post service for more than one pound could also result in an eleven-cent charge.
-There were also combinations of airmail with minimum insurance that would produce the rate.
+There were combinations of airmail with minimum insurance that would produce the rate as well.

 Shortly after the end of what is considered the Prexy period, 1960, several eleven-cent rates were established.
 One was the surface letter rate to UPU countries from July of 1961 to May of 1967, and the foreign airmail postcard rate during the same interval.
 It is unusual to see either of these uses paid with a Prexie, but that did happen.